 Patience and sensitivity were a top priority in terms of building trust, and it was also Bridgman who made one of the most productive contacts of any Orientalist artist.
 Overwintering in Algiers, he became friendly with a 30-year old widow called Baïa, who “had posed for artists a good deal; but since, with her youth on the wane, that lucrative occupation had become rarer...”
 He stayed regularly at her residence and was privy to the daily events and activities of the household’s womenfolk.
 The result was meticulously observed domestic scenes such as that depicted in The Weaver, unique in the male Orientalist canon.
 Bridgman and Baïa became good friends and remained in contact by mail for years after he had returned to his home in France.

 Their travels over, artists would resume work in their studios and start producing the paintings that marked the culmination of the entire process.
 Many of these studios were recreations of the Orient, lavishly decked out with appropriate paraphernalia ranging from ceramics and lamps to costumes and carpets.
 Many artists had acquired vast such collections, none more so than Ludwig Deutsch, one of the most accomplished studio workers of all.
 His paintings are filled with artefacts that he had assembled over the course of several visits to Egypt, but of particular interest are the models that he used in his hallmark single-figure paintings.
-These works were produced in his Paris studio using locally based Arab and African sitters, with two particular men each featuring multiple times, one in A Moment of Repose and The Scholar (among other works), and the other in paintings such as The Palace Guard.

 In London, Frederick Goodall regularly employed the services of an Arab model he called “Old Hasman”, whom he valued greatly for his ability to sit still for long periods.
 On one occasion Hasman fell asleep on a dummy camel made by Goodall from boxes, pillows and bedding, promptly falling off but seemingly “without hurting himself in the least”.
 Artists also used what were known as lay figures.
 These were mannequins, usually made of wood but with muscles and shaping created by woollen padding.
 The joints were articulated to allow a range of difficult postures, such as holding water vessels aloft or dance positions, as in Charles Wilda’s The Dancer.
 Usually a live model would be asked to strike the required pose, from which the artist would make a quick sketch before resuming work later using a lay figure.